-Comment 2(0)-1, current comment 2(a)(15)-2, would be revised to include examples of a security interest formerly in § 213.2(a)(15).
+Comment 2(0)-2, former comment 2(a)(15)-2, is revised to include examples of a security interest formerly in § 213.2(a)(15).

-Questions have arisen about whether interest on a security deposit meets the definition of a security interest for purposes of this regulation and thus required to be disclosed.
-Such interest is required to be disclosed if it is considered a security interest under state or other applicable law.
+Questions have arisen about whether interest that accrues on a security deposit is a security interest for purposes of this regulation and thus required to be disclosed under § 213.4(r).
+Under Regulation M, whether or not a security deposit is a security interest under state or other applicable law, a deposit disclosed under § 213.4(b) is not disclosed under § 213.4(r).
+Interest on a security deposit, however, is disclosable under § 213.4(r) if it is considered a security interest under state or other applicable law.